He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections - NewsBreak

 Adams wants to “tighten our election laws,” he said.
 That includes eliminating early voting (all three to four weeks of it); requiring a reason for absentee ballots (such as hospitalization or being out of town); getting rid of ballot drop boxes, and requiring a specific, state-issued ID for voting.

-Ohioans can currently prove their identity with one of six documents .Bill would require photo ID at Ohio polls
+Ohioans can currently prove their identity with one of six documents .Amid false 2020 claims, GOP states eye voting system upgrade

 Adams also wants an in-person canvass of Ohio’s registered voters — about 8 million people — to fully clear dead people and former residents off the voter rolls, which he acknowledged would be “time-consuming and expensive.”